A Proof of the $(n,k,t)$-Conjectures: Abstract

 \section{Abstract}

-An \emph{$(n,k,t)$-graph} is a graph on $n$ vertices in which every set of $k$ vertices contain a clique on $t$ vertices.
-Tur\'an's Theorem (complemented) states that the unique minimum $(n,k,2)$-graph is a disjoint union of cliques.
-We prove that minimum $(n,k,t)$-graphs are always disjoint unions of cliques for any $t$ (despite nonuniqueness of extremal examples), thereby generalizing Tur\'an's Theorem and confirming two conjectures of Hoffman et al.
+An \emph{$(n,k,t)$-graph} is a graph on $n$ vertices in which every set of $k$ vertices contains a clique on $t$ vertices.
+Tur\'an's Theorem, rephrased in terms of graph complements, states that the unique minimum $(n,k,2)$-graph is an equitable disjoint union of cliques.
+We prove that minimum $(n,k,t)$-graphs are always disjoint unions of cliques for any $t$ (despite \allowbreak nonuniqueness of extremal examples), thereby generalizing Tur\'an's Theorem and confirming two conjectures of Hoffman et al.